-Scientific monitoring and assessment of diverse marine habitats at Stellwagen and Georges Banks to preserve and support a large fishing industry.
+Monitoring and assessing diverse marine habitats at Stellwagen and Georges Banks to preserve and support a large fishing industry.

 |New Approaches for Coastal Observatories|

-Observations from the coastal ocean are needed in real time for ocean prediction, environmental monitoring and ocean-process studies.
+Providing observations from the coastal ocean in real time for ocean prediction, environmental monitoring, and ocean-process studies.